karlstolley/drc-accessible-images/part-ii/_post.md

 # Part II: Better Accessible Images

-It is essential to ensure that the text content of the page is semantically and accessibly associated with an image, using standard HTML features enhanced by ARIA attributes.
-Once that has been accomplished, there still remains an opportunity to improve the accessibility of the image itself by delivering a version of the image that is optimized for display in a specific range of screen sizes and page layouts.
+Text-based page content semantically and accessibly associated with an image forms the foundation of image accessibility on the web.
+Standard HTML features enhanced by ARIA attributes.
+Once that has been accomplished, there still remains an opportunity to improve the accessibility of the image itself by delivering a version of the image that is optimized for display within a specific range of screen sizes and page layouts.
 That can be achieved by working with two new HTML features, the `srcset` attribute and the `<picture>` tag.

 ## Pixels and Bitmapped Images